Template considerations

 • <a>

 In order for users to be able to manage these options, you must use these HTML tags and not attempt to override the style of them with either inline style attributes or CSS.
+As well as ensure you have set the inherit_styles field to true in your App Blocks JSON.

 In the EasyEditor style editor select the tag type you want to edit the style for: